reugn/go-streams/CONTRIBUTING.md

 ## Prerequisites

-Go `1.18` is the minimum requirement for this project; refer to the [Download and Install](http://golang.org/doc/install) page for setup.
+Go `1.21` is the minimum requirement for the core module;
+see the [Download and Install](http://golang.org/doc/install) page for setup instructions.

 ## Contribution flow